Planning Your Visit

 How to schedule an appointment

 Both main campus and law center students will call the same number above.
-Please specify whether you are scheduling an appointment at main campus or law center campus.
+Please specify whether you are scheduling an appointment at our main campus or law center campus clinic.

 - When scheduling your appointment please inform us of all your symptoms and needs when obtaining your appointment so that enough time may be allotted to address your concern(s).
 Your provider may not be able to address all of your issues if they are not shared at the time you schedule your appointment.